degville/snap-docs/docs/explanation/interfaces/interface-auto-connection.md

 Further lists of constraints or values can be used in the rule language to express alternation (logical OR).

-> :information_source:  The same language rules can be used to define rules other than interface auto-connections, including default policy for ordinary connections and installations, and to override policy for the more sensitive interfaces.
+> ⓘ   The same language rules can be used to define rules other than interface auto-connections, including default policy for ordinary connections and installations, and to override policy for the more sensitive interfaces.

 <h3 id='heading--default-provider'>Auto-connection with a default-provider</h3>